 The Cardiac Electrophysiology Technology Program leads to an Associate in Science degree.
-The program is based on one year of prerequisites completed at any regionally accredited college or university.
+The program is based on one year of prerequisites completed at any institutionally accredited college or university.
 The four quarters of coursework at Loma Linda University begin with Autumn Quarter of the sophomore year.
 All didactic coursework is taught online.
 Clinical experiences are conducted at affiliated cardiac electrophysiology departments within the State of California and other approved states.

 By the end of this program, the graduate should be able to: